citp/privacy-policy-historical/p/pt/ptc/ptcl.com.pk.md

-> *The following text is extracted and transformed from the ptcl.com.pk privacy policy that was archived on 2010-12-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101230040041id_/http%3A//www.ptcl.com.pk/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the ptcl.com.pk privacy policy that was archived on 2014-11-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141120005426id_/http%3A//www.ptcl.com.pk/Home/PageDetail%3FItemId%3D94%26linkId%3D43%26linkId%3D42) for the most accurate reproduction.*

 # Privacy Policy

-### Privacy Policy

 This Privacy Policy for PTCL Website (www.ptcl.com.pk) is to be read and used in connection with the Terms & Conditions which are also published on this website.